Vertexvis/vertex-web-sdk/packages/viewer/src/components/scene-tree-row/readme.md

 ## CSS Selectors

 The row will set certain CSS selectors depending on the state of the node.
-Selectors can be used to customize the styling of your slots depending on which selectors are set.
+These selectors are used to customize the styling of your slots depending on which selectors are set.
 The following is a list of selectors that will be set:

 * `selected`: Specifies that the row's node has been selected.